GaaraZhu/cassandra_backupper/README.md

 - Update S3 path in snapshotter.sh
 - Run snapshotter.sh

-### backuper.sh (uploading incremental backups to S3)
+### backupper.sh (uploading incremental backups to S3)
 - Copy snapshotter.sh to one cassandra node (to the mounted folder if cassandra is runing inside a docker container)
 - Enable incremental backup in yaml file
-- Update S3 path in backuper.sh
+- Update S3 path in backupper.sh
-- Run backuper.sh
+- Run backupper.sh

 ## SNAPSHOT FOLDERS